shawsey/goPractice/README.md

 # goPractice
-Exercises based on No Starch Press Go Programing books.
+Exercises based on No Starch Press Go Programing books and other Go learning resources.